Mkhan0009/CNN/README-2.md

 # Convolutional Neural Network from Scratch

-This project is part of a series of projects for the course _Deep Learning_ that I attended during my exchange program at National Chiao Tung University (Taiwan).
-See `task.pdf` for the details of the assignment.
-See `report.pdf` for the report containing the representation and the analysis of the produced results.
+This project is part of a series of projects for the course _Deep Learning_.

 The purpose of this project is to implement a Convolutional Neural Network from scratch for MNIST and CIFAR-10 datasets.